24-Year-Old Killed In Shooting In Dallas, Police Say

 Police said the shooting happened in the 12900 block of Audelia Road, near the Dallas College Richland campus.

 The 24-year-old victim went to the location to meet with a group when shots were fired, police said.
-Further details on what may have led to the shooting were not immediately released.

-The victim died as a result of the gunfire.
-His identity has not yet been released.
+He was found inside his vehicle with a gunshot wound, police said.

+He was taken to a hospital, where he died.
+He was later identified as Aaron Maxwell.

+A motive for the shooting is unknown at this time.
+Police released a picture of a suspect vehicle.

 No other injuries were reported, and no suspects have been caught at this time.
 The investigation is ongoing.